Skip to main content

 see_thru_days_remaining: number of days remaining while the see-thru rule will be non-blocking, as defined in the see-thru rule itself

-see_thru_gid: the Security Group ID where the see-thru rule was found
+see_thru_gid: the Security Group ID where the see-thru rule was found, or %default if set via preferences

-see_thru_exerted: when true, the see-thru rule had to let this connection through and there was no protocol rule that would have allowed it; when false, there was a protocol rule that would have let the connection through anyway and its presence will be identified in the reason field
+see_thru_exerted: when true, the see-thru rule had to let this connection through and there was no protocol rule that would have allowed it; when false, there was a protocol rule that would have let the connection through anyway and its presence will be identified in the reason field; or the see-thru rule has expired

 Watch this 4 minute video to understand these three fields, and their interplay with the outcome field, when viewed in the Cloud web console.